Trying to figure out how to install WordPress? There are a few different methods you can use, each of which I’ll give an

 Don’t worry if you already picked a different host, though.
 Most other hosts still make it super easy to install WordPress.
 But you will need to click at least a few buttons.
 More on that in the next section:

-Method #2: How to install WordPress via cPanel and autoinstallers
+Method #2: How to install WordPress on cPanel

-cPanel is the dashboard that most web hosts give their customers.
+cPanel is the hosting management dashboard that most web hosts give their customers.
 When you sign up for hosting, your host should provide you with login details for cPanel.
-And for most hosts, the cPanel interface looks something like this:
+And for most hosts, the cPanel interface looks something like below.
+The style of your interface might look a bit different, but the basic layout will be the same:

 Autoinstallers basically automate the full WordPress install process that I’ll outline in the next section.
 So instead of needing to do everything manually, you just input some basic information, click a button, and the autoinstaller installs WordPress for you.

-There are a few different autoinstallers you might encounter:
+There are a few different autoinstallers you might encounter.
+Here are the most common WordPress autoinstallers:

 - MOJO Marketplace

-And while there might be a few minor interface differences, all of the autoinstallers more or less function the same.
-So while I’ll show you an example on how to install WordPress in cPanel using Softaculous, the exact interface for your autoinstaller might look a tiny bit different.
+While there might be a few minor interface differences, all of the autoinstallers more or less function the same.
+I’ll show you an example so you can see how to install WordPress on cPanel using Softaculous, but the exact interface for your specific autoinstaller might look a tiny bit different.

 To get started, find the link to the WordPress autoinstaller in cPanel and give it a click: